croaky/blog/articles/heroku-postgres-read-replica-with-rails.md

-# Heroku Postgres Read Replica with Rails
+# Heroku Postgres read replica with Rails

 As a production Ruby on Rails app on Heroku scales, you may want to move some database read load to a replica